ucldc/ingest_deploy/README.md

 You can get the instance_id by running `get_worker_info.sh`.

-This will produce a new image named <env>_worker_YYYYMMDD.
+This will produce a new image named worker-high-stage-YYYY-MM-DD.
 Note the image id that is returned by this command.

 You now need to update the image id for the environment.
 Edit the file ~/code/ansible/group_vars/stage.
 Change the high_stage_worker_ami value to the new image id e.g: